A spark that, if ignited, can see them change their life, their community and how they view themselves in a profound way.

 Want to get involved?

-As the flagship of our girls fire training, our single day and multi-day camps give girls aged 15 to 19 the opportunity to experience life on the emergency services frontline.
+As the flagship of our girls fire and emergency training, our one and two day programs give girls aged 14 to 19 the opportunity to experience life on the emergency services frontline.

-Girls on Fire school programs can help soon-to-be school leavers consider fire and emergency service careers and they introduce meaningful volunteer pathways at school and beyond.
+Girls on Fire school programs can help soon-to-be school leavers explore fire and emergency service careers and meaningful volunteer pathways via our eight week Vocational Pathways Program.

-Girls on Fire is reliant on fire camp volunteers, youth mentors, general support volunteers and the goodwill of returning campers to make each day at Girls on Fire HQ a successful one.
+Girls on Fire relies on volunteers and our past participants to make each day at a Girls on Fire program a successful one.
+In return, we offer professional development, youth-training, and industry networking opportunities.

 At Girls on Fire, we believe confident young people are our future leaders and change agents of tomorrow.
 And that confidence begins with visibility and representation.